seachicken/inga/README.md

 Analyze by the difference between the `base-sha` and the checked out sha.
 Not to be used with `--github-token` option.

+`--min-combination <number>`

+Minimum number of combinations to display in the results.

 ### Run on GitHub Actions

 #### Example projects